List on Bids44 →

 LG 260L Fridge Price Guide

-Prices can also vary slightly based on specific variants, like whether it’s a direct cool or frost-free model, or if it features inverter technology.
+Prices can also vary slightly based on specific variants—for instance, a double-door frost-free model with an inverter compressor will command a higher price than a single-door direct-cool unit of the same capacity.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the LG 260L Fridge in 2026